RuhaoT/CS184_Final_Project_Report/docs/final_report.md

 ### Benchmarking

+Measuring the performance of the original program and our implemented acceleration requires a uniform standard.
+This is hard for the puzzle generator as too many random factors are involved, and each generation with the same parameter can take a significantly different amount of time.
+We decided to explore the probability distribution of the generation time and use it as a standard to compare the performance of the original program and our implemented acceleration.

 Intuitively, we determined that it should fit a geometric distribution since we are testing how many trials it would take for the program to output a successful build.
 To verify our hypothesis, we need to gather trial data, but this cannot be done alone since there are multiple shapes and each run would take all of the GPU, meaning that we can only process one shape at a time.
 After all, we were determined to process 2 different shapes.

 ![Geometric Distribution](./images/final_report/GeometricProbabilityFunction.jpg)